To the chief Musician, A Psalm for the sons of Korah. 1 Hear this, all you people; give ear, all you inhabitants of the world:

 17 For when he dies he shall carry nothing away: his glory shall not descend after him.

-18 Though while he lived he blessed his soul: and men will praise you, when you do well to yourself.
+18 Though while he lived he blessed himself, and men will praise you when you do well for yourself.

 19 He shall go to the generation of his fathers; they shall not endure to see the light of day.

-20 Man that is in honor, and understands not, is like the beasts that perish.
+20 Man that is in honor and doesn't understand is like the beasts that perish.

 1 To the chief Musician, A Psalm for the sons of Korah.
 Hear this, all [ye] people; give ear, all [ye] inhabitants of the world: